MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 - **Jumbo Packets**: Defines the size of the jumbo packets.
 - **Network Direct**: Set this value to false if you want to disable RDMA for your network adapters.
 - **Network Direct Technology**: Set this value to `RoCEv2` or `iWarp`.
 - **Traffic Priorities Datacenter Bridging (DCB)**: Set the priorities that fit your requirements.
+We highly recommend that you use the default DCB values as these are validated by Microsoft and customers.

-Some things to keep in mind:
+Network adapter configuration considerations to keep in mind:

 |#     |Consideration  |
 |---------|---------|